adambard/learnxinyminutes-docs/d.html.markdown

 lang: en
 ---

-If you're like me and spend way to much time on the internet, odds are you've heard about [D](http://dlang.org/).
+If you're like me and spend way too much time on the internet, odds are you've heard about [D](http://dlang.org/).
 The D programming language is a modern, general-purpose, multi-paradigm language with fantastic support for OOP, functional programming, metaprogramming, and easy concurrency and parallelism, and runs the gamut from low-level features such as